"Speak English Only" Rule - Equal Employment Opportunity

 "Speak English-Only" Rule

-An important part of a person's national origin is often their native language.
+An important part of people's national origin is often their native language.
 It is not unexpected that people who have learned English as a second language are extremely fluent in English, will at times revert to their native language.
 When a department imposes a policy that requires employees to speak English at all times in the workplace, the rule is subject to extreme scrutiny.
 An employer must always provide a business justification for such a rule.

 This guidance applies to civilian employees of Naval Postgraduate School, Naval Support Activity Monterey Bay, and tenant commands.